The large graph limit of a stochastic epidemic model on a dynamic multilayer network: Large graph limit theorems

 where we recall the definition of the normalized average excess degree, $\kappa_{ij}$, in equation \eqref{eq:kappa}.
 At first glance, \eqref{eq:mpt} may seem opaque; however, in fact it is satisfied by a broad class of distributions.
 For example, in the single layer case this condition is equivalent to

 which is satisfied by the univariate Poisson ($\kappa=1$), binomial ($\kappa<1$), and negative binomial ($\kappa>1$) distributions.
-Note that a $k$-regular graph (where all nodes have degree $k$) is a special case of the binomial distribution.
-Additionally, the geometric distribution is a special case of the negative binomial distribution.
-Bansal et al. have shown that the geometric distribution (i.e. the discrete analog of the exponential distribution) gives the best fit for several empirical contact networks \cite{Bansal2007}.
-In the multilayer case with $r>1$, if the layers are independent, i.e. the pgf $\psi(x)$ can be written as $\psi(x) = \prod_{j=1}^r\psi_r(x_r)$, then the PT condition \eqref{eq:mpt} reduces to each layer being a (univariate) Poisson-type distribution.
+Note that a $k$-regular graph (where all nodes have degree $k$) may be considered a special case of the binomial distribution and that the geometric distribution is a special case of the negative binomial distribution.
+Bansal et al. \cite{Bansal2007} have shown that the geometric degree distribution (i.e. the discrete analog of the exponential distribution) gives the best fit for several empirical contact networks.
+In the multilayer case with $r>1$, if the marginal degree distributions in different layers are independent, i.e. the pgf $\psi(\bx)$ can be written as $\psi(\bx) = \prod_{j=1}^r\psi_r(x_r)$, the PT condition \eqref{eq:mpt} reduces to the degree distribution in each layer being of (univariate) Poisson-type.